tombourne86/multiply-backend-coding-task/README.md

 ## API spec

-* The API should accept camelcase JSON bodies, which should be transformed to snake case serverside.
+* The API should accept camel case JSON bodies, which should be transformed to snake case serverside.
 * `POST` requests sent to the `/goal` route should update one or more fields.
 We would also like the response to indicate the `goal_id` for the Goal you have created.
 * The possible goal types your API should be prepared to handle are `WEDDING`, `HOMEBUYING`, `NEW_CAR` and `CUSTOM`